Psalm 27:8, NASB

 If you've been blessed by our

-sermon on Seeking God's Face,
+sermon on Seeking the Face of God,

 please share it with your friends.